motech/motech/docs/source/get_started/model_data/model_data.rst

 MEDE - MDS Enhanced Developer Defined Entities
 ##############################################

+MEDE, MDS Enhanced Developer Defined Entities, are the DDE_ that were enhanced by users with additional fields at runtime.
+In practice they are not different from DDEs in way.
+The only difference lies in the additional fields.
+These fields are not part of the class at compile time, so access to these fields has to be done using reflections.

 Extending DDEs through the UI
 #############################

 Extending DDEs through code
 ###########################

+Extending DDEs through code is no different from extending EUDE entities.
+The only difference is that the EntityDto for the DDE has to be retrieved by providing its class name.
+Refer to the documentation on std:ref:`extending EUDE through code <edit_EUDE_schema>`.

 #####################